-Intel is pushing deeper into the data centre market, after the company announced its intentions to buy out emerging ethernet switch and data centre software manufacturer Barefoot Networks.
+Intel is pushing deeper into the data center market, after the company announced its intentions to buy out emerging ethernet switch and data center software manufacturer Barefoot Networks.

-“Upon close, the addition of Barefoot Networks will support our focus on end-to-end cloud networking and infrastructure leadership, and will allow Intel to continue to deliver on new workloads, experiences and capabilities for our data centre customers.”
+“Upon close, the addition of Barefoot Networks will support our focus on end-to-end cloud networking and infrastructure leadership, and will allow Intel to continue to deliver on new workloads, experiences and capabilities for our data center customers.

 Barefoot Networks, which is based in California, United States, is led by CEO Craig Barratt.
 Shenoy says that the Barefoot Networks team complements Intel's existing connectivity offerings.

 “Barefoot Networks will add deep expertise in cloud network architectures, P4-programmable high-speed data paths, switch silicon development, P4 compilers, driver software, network telemetry and computational networking.
 Most important, this is one of the most talented and experienced teams in this domain in the industry.